Bierball-Club-Potsdam/docs/Rules.md

 (2) Before the game begins, a coin toss or a game of rock-paper-scissors between two members of the playing teams decides the first throw.
 The winning team decides which team throws first.

 (3) Before each throw, it must be ensured that the opposing team is ready.
-This is done by raising a hand or calling out by the throwing team, which the setting team confirms by raising a hand or calling out in return.
+This is done by raising a hand or call-out by the throwing team, which the setting team confirms by raising a hand or calling out in return.
 If this rule is ignored, the throw is annulled, and the throwing right goes to the opposing team.

 (4) Throws are made standing and overhand, meaning the ball must leave the throwing hand roughly at shoulder height.
 The baseline must not be crossed.
 If this rule is ignored, the throw is annulled, and the throwing right goes to the opposing team.